CNA Classes Online in Louisiana: See Top Schools and More

 In

 If you’re looking for a quick and relatively inexpensive way to jumpstart a healthcare career, pursuing online certified nursing assistant (CNA) classes in Louisiana is a solid choice.
-This growing field is a great starting point if you’d like to go on to become an licensed practical nurse, registered nurse, or other healthcare professional.
+This growing field is a great starting point if you’d like to go on to become a licensed practical nurse, registered nurse, or other healthcare professional.

-Fletcher Technical Community College
+Nursing Assistant – Fletcher Technical Community College

 Based in Schriever, Louisiana, Fletcher Technical Community College offers a long list of flexible and affordable career training options, including online CNA classes in Louisiana that students can complete in just eight weeks.
-In addition to preparing students with foundational healthcare services, the program also readies them to take the CNA certification exam.
+In addition to preparing students with foundational healthcare services, the program also prepares them to take the CNA certification exam.

-Prospective students must pass a state background check and random drug screens.
-Additionally, applicants must supply documentation of various vaccinations and complete a physical exam before their CNA program begins.
+• Must supply documentation of various vaccinations and complete a physical exam before their CNA program begins

-Infinity College
+Nursing Assistant – Infinity College

 Based in Lafayette, Louisiana, Infinity College is a healthcare-centric school that offers a two-week online CNA program.
 Dating back to 2010, this school is accredited by the Commission on the Council of Occupational Education.
 In this accelerated program, students gain the skills, knowledge, and hands-on experience they need to secure their CNA license and start their healthcare careers.
 This program prioritizes flexibility, ensuring that students have the space to complete their training while keeping up with the responsibilities of work and home.